 Help for a Judge

-Because judges hold a special position in both the legal community and the public eye, it is especially difficult for them to ask for help.
-Without help, they are at grave risk of harm to their health and professional competence.
-Unless someone intervenes, the untreated judge will, sooner or later, lose everything – their health, their marriage and families, their career and, sometimes, their lives.
+Because judges hold a special position in both the legal community and the public eye, it can be especially difficult for them to acknowledge and ask for help to address their own mental health and substance use issues.
+If they do not get the help that is needed, they are at grave risk of causing harm to their health, relationships, and professional competence.

-A Message for Judges: LCL has established Judges Concerned for Judges (JCJ) to better address your needs and concerns.
-The Judges Confidential Helpline is 1-888-999-9706.
-For more information on Judges Concerned for Judges, see the JCJ website: www.jcjpa.org.
+LCL established Judges Concerned for Judges (JCJ) in 2012 to better address your unique needs and concerns.
+The Judges Confidential Helpline number is 1-888-999-9706.
+JCJ offers extensive confidential services and support, including peer volunteers who are also judges.
+For valuable resources and more information about Judges Concerned for Judges, please visit the JCJ website: www.jcjpa.org.